 We are a holding company with no material operations of our own.
 We conduct our operations primarily through our subsidiaries in China and our consolidated affiliated entities, Yihe Investment, Xinbao Investment and its subsidiaries and Dianliang Information.
 As a result, our ability to pay dividends and to finance any debt we may incur depends upon dividends paid by our subsidiaries and consulting and service fees paid by our subsidiaries and consolidated affiliated entities.
 If our subsidiaries or any consolidated affiliated entities incur debt on their own behalf in the future, the instruments governing their debt may restrict their ability to pay dividends to us.
 Our wholly owned subsidiaries are permitted to pay dividends to us only out of their retained earnings, if any, as determined in accordance with PRC accounting standards and regulations.
 Under PRC law, each of our subsidiaries and consolidated affiliated entities in China is required to set aside at least 10% of its after-tax profits as reported in the PRC statutory financial statements each year, if any, to fund a statutory reserve until such reserve reach 50% of its registered capital, and to further set aside a portion of its after-tax profits to fund the employee welfare fund at the discretion of its board.
 Although the statutory reserves can be used, among other ways, to increase the registered capital and eliminate future losses in excess of retained earnings of the respective companies, the reserve funds are not distributable as cash dividends except in the event of liquidation of the companies.
 Furthermore, the EIT Law that took effect on January 1, 2008 has eliminated the exemption of EIT on dividend derived by foreign investors from foreign-invested enterprises and imposes on foreign-invested enterprises an obligation to withhold tax on dividend distributed by such foreign-invested enterprises.
-As of December 31, 2014, our restricted net asset was RMB2.1 billion (US\$31.3 million), including RMB131.3 million consolidated affiliated entitie
+As of December 31, 2014, our restricted net asset was RMB2.1 billion (US\$331.3 million), including RMB131.3 million (US\$21.2 million) restricted net assets of our consolidated affiliated entities.
+This amount is composed of the registered equity of our PRC subsidiaries and consolidated affiliated entities and the statutory reserves described above.